Skip to content

 6. Newsletter Writer

-The more value you consistently deliver to your subscribers, the more paying subscribers you accumulate.
+The more consistently you deliver value to your subscribers, the more paying subscribers you accumulate.
 A newsletter with 1,000 paying subscribers at $7/month generates $7,000/month in recurring revenue.
 Sponsorship adds to that — newsletter sponsors pay $25–$50+ per thousand subscribers per ad placement.

 How to Get Started

-You probably already know what topic you could write about consistently and knowledgeably.
 Platforms like Substack, Beehiiv, and ConvertKit make launching and monetizing a newsletter straightforward.
-Start free to build your subscriber base, then introduce paid content once you’ve proven your value.
+Start free to build your subscriber base, then introduce paid content once you’ve demonstrated consistent value.

-And when you show up in your readers’ inboxes consistently with genuinely useful or entertaining content, you will build a level of trust that no social media algorithm can interrupt or take away.
+When you show up in your readers’ inboxes consistently with genuinely useful content, you build a level of trust that no social media algorithm can interrupt or take away from you.

 7. Affiliate Marketer

 You already know how to recommend things you love.
 Affiliate marketing converts that natural behavior into a passive income stream.
 When someone clicks your unique link and makes a purchase, you earn a commission.
-That commission exists whether you’re awake or asleep.
+That commission arrives whether you’re actively working or not.

 What It Pays